 Lynn Raymond

-Louise A. Brown Chair in Neuroscience
+Professor & Louise A. Brown Chair in Neuroscience, UBC Department of Psychiatry, Division of Neuroscience and Translational Psychiatry

-Member, Djavad Mowafaghian Centre for Brain Health (DMCBH)
+Director, Djavad Mowafaghian Centre for Brain Health

 Researcher, Vancouver Coastal Health Research Institute